Fine tuning SMLs

 Tokenizerlink image 53

-Instantiate the tokenizer.
-We instantiate the padding token of the tokenizer so that it does not give us error as before.
+We instantiate the tokenizer.
+We instantiate the padding token of the tokenizer so that we don't get an error as before.

 from transformers import AutoTokenizer